 A comprehensive intellectual property policy supports university research and educational missions

 Universities must be involved in legislative debate.
 Since we are both owners and users of copyright works, we have important interests at stake.
 Our needs are routinely ignored in legislation that is introduced nearly every session of Congress.
-The direction that amendments to the Copyright Act have taken over the last couple decades make clear that we should be considering right now how to best obtain broad clearances from the rights holders whose works we depend so heavily upon on a daily basis; how to better protect our interests in scholarly works created at our institutions; and how to minimize the risk of university liability for employee and third party infringements in cyberspace.
+The direction that amendments to the Copyright Act have taken over the last couple decades make clear that we should be considering right now how to best obtain broad clearances from the rights holders whose works we depend so heavily upon on a daily basis; how to better protect our interests in scholarly works created at our institutions; and how to minimize the risk of university liability for employee and third party infringements of online materials.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.